Saw-Kyaw-Myint/next-configuration/README.md

 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

 Project settings are located in /.vscode/settings.json.
-Disable auto-format and enable the 'format on save' setting.
+Disable auto-save and enable the 'format on save' setting.
 Code formatting will still be performed automatically when the file is saved.

 ## Local environment setup